aksommerville/eggsamples-202408/README.md

 ts, minigolf, wat, cfood: Written against an earlier and incompatible version of Egg.
 Keeping for now as a reference, while I build out the new ones.

+### lightson

+Egg's official test ROM.
+It exposes pretty much all of the platform's features, in a fashion easy to validate.
+I use this to discover differences between ports of the platform.

+### shmup

+Like Space Invaders.
+Intended to demonstrate the barest minimum of everything.
+At just a hair over 10 kB, this is about as small as an Egg game can be.
+Also it's not much fun.
+Write something better!

 ## TODO